0xPolygonMiden/miden-base/docs/architecture/state.md

 ### Account database

+The accounts database has two main purposes:

+1. Track state commitments of all accounts
-The accounts database stores the latest account states for public accounts or state commitments for private accounts.
+2. Store account data for public accounts

+This is done using an authenticated data structure, a sparse merkle tree.

 ![Architecture core concepts](../img/architecture/state/account-db.png)